nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `search n\alex n\may` returns all contacts whose name contains the keyword `alex` and whose birthday contains the keyword `may`
 * `search mod\cs mod\ma` returns all contacts who have at least one module which contains the keyword `cs` and at least one module which contain the keyword `ma`
 * `search ig\al cca\chess` returns all contacts whose instagram handle contains the keyword `al` and who has at least one cca with the word `chess` in it
+* `search cca\#president` returns all contacts who have a position that contains the keyword `president` in at least one cca

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**<br>
 * The keywords are case-insensitive!
 This means that `search january`, `search JANUARY` and `search jAnUaRy` will all return the contacts whose information fields contain the keyword `january`.